stacklane/docs/🗄/Article/endpoints/assets.md

 &mdash; something that extends the native functionality of the browser, and that your app may put to use.

 Ensure that you're able to obtain a reliable Subresource Integrity (SRI) `integrity` attribute for the external JS, and place it on the `<script>` element.
-Typically SRI is only reliable for "versioned" URLs.
+Typically SRI is only reliable for versioned URLs.

 ## CSS

 Ensure that you're able to obtain a reliable Subresource Integrity (SRI) `integrity` attribute for the external CSS, and place it on the `<link>` element.
-Typically SRI is only reliable for "versioned" URLs.
+Typically SRI is only reliable for versioned URLs.

 ## Fonts